-We present a teleseismic shear-wave splitting study of lithospheric and asthenospheric anisotropy in south-central Alaska using data from 239 broadband seismometers, including the newly-installed Transportable Array instruments (see acknowledgments for detailed references).
-The station coverage is such that we are able to investigate a region of steeply dipping slab, a region of flat-slab subduction, the abrupt slab edge and the transition from subduction to transform faulting along the Pacific Northwest.
-Our shear-wave splitting study is the first of its type to have such extensive spatial coverage across southcentral Alaska.
-By presenting additional splitting measurements spanning most of mainland Alaska, our study expands on and is in agreement with previous shear-wave splitting studies in this region [e.g. Christensen and Abers, 2009; Hanna and Long, 2012; Perttu et al., 2014], therefore providing important new constraints on present-day mantle flow in the region.
+We present a teleseismic shear-wave splitting study of lithospheric and asthenospheric anisotropy in south-central Alaska using data from 239 broadband seismometers, including the newly installed Transportable Array instruments (see Acknowledgments for detailed references).
+The station coverage is such that we are able to investigate a region of steeply dipping slab, a region of flat-slab subduction, the abrupt slab edge, and the transition from subduction to transform faulting along the Pacific Northwest.
+Our shear-wave splitting study is the first of its type to have such extensive spatial coverage across south-central Alaska.
+By presenting additional splitting measurements spanning most of mainland Alaska, our study expands on and is in agreement with previous shear-wave splitting studies in this region (e.g., Christensen & Abers, 2009; Hanna & Long, 2012; Pertu et al., 2014), therefore providing important new constraints on present-day mantle flow in the region.

-2 Tectonic Framework
+2. Tectonic Framework

-The Alaskan lithsophere comprises several geologic terranes of various compositions, which have been sutured to the northwestern margin of Laurentia since the late Triassic [e.g. Plafker and Berg, 1994] (Figure 1).
-The geology documents a complex tectonic history of volcanic arc accretion, subduction zone migration and movement along major strike-slip faults [Colpron, 2007; O'Driscoll and Miller, 2015; Moore and Box, 2016].
+The Alaskan lithosphere comprises several geologic terranes of various compositions, which have been sutured to the northwestern margin of Laurentia since the late Triassic (e.g., Plafker & Berg, 1994; Figure 1).
+The geology documents a complex tectonic history of volcanic arc accretion, subduction zone migration, and movement along major strike-slip faults (Colpron et al., 2007; Moore & Box, 2016; O'Driscoll & Miller, 2015).

-The oldest rocks in Alaska are Proterozoic-to-Triassic miogeoclinal sediments deposited at the edge of the Laurentian margin [Colpron, 2007].
-Over the past 200 Ma, the region has grown mainly though accretion of volcanic, metamorphic and plutonic assemblages which have been brought to their modern positions though a combination of subduction and migration along right-lateral strike slip faults [Plafker and Berg, 1994; Nokleberg et al., 2000].
-The accretion of terranes began with the Yukon Composite Terrane (YCT) in the Triassic, followed by the Arctic-Alaska Terrane (AAT) and Ocean Domain Terrane (ODT), which make up the northern and north-western segments of Alaska [Colpron, 2007; Nokleberg et al., 2000] (Figure 1).
-The southern margin of Alaska has been a site of northwards-verging subduction since the early Jurassic [Plafker and Berg, 1994].
-[Finzel et al., 2011] describe its southwards growth in the context of three major accretion events: The Wrangellia composite Terrane (WCT; mid-late Jurrassic), the Chugach Terrane (Cretaceous) and the Yakutat Terrane (collision ongoing) [Moore and Box, 2016].
+The oldest rocks in Alaska are Proterozoic-to-Triassic miogeoclinal sediments deposited at the edge of the Laurentian margin (Colpron et al., 2007).
+Over the past 200 Ma, the region has grown mainly though accretion of volcanic, metamorphic, and plutonic assemblages which have been brought to their modern positions though a combination of subduction and migration along right-lateral strike-slip faults (Nokleberg et al., 2000; Plafker & Berg, 1994).
+The accretion of terranes began with the Yukon Composite Terrane in the Triassic, followed by the Arctic-Alaska Terrane and Ocean Domain Terrane, which make up the northern and northwestern segments of Alaska (Colpron et al., 2007; Nokleberg et al., 2000; Figure 1).
+The southern margin of Alaska has been a site of northward-verging subduction since the early Jurassic (Plafker & Berg, 1994).
+Finzel et al. (2011) describe its southward growth in the context of three major accretion events: the Wrangellia composite Terrane (middle to late Jurrassic), the Chugach Terrane (Cretaceous), and the Yakutat Terrane (collision ongoing; Moore & Box, 2016).